JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 You can find more details about state management in the [React FAQ](https://reactjs.org/docs/faq-state.html).

-Check the browser and click an item in the list and see if everything works correctly.
+Check the browser and click an item in the list to make sure that everything is working correctly.

-> You can find this state of the project on the `03-first-component` branch [here](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle/tree/03-first-component).
+> You can find this state of the project in the `03-first-component` branch [here](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle/tree/03-first-component).
 >
 {type="note"}

 ## Compose components

-Currently, the two video lists work on their own, meaning that each list keeps track of the selected video.
+Currently, the two video lists work on their own, meaning that each list keeps track of a selected video.
-Users can select two videos both in the unwatched and watched videos lists, even though there's only one player:
+Users can select two videos, one in the unwatched list and one in watched, even though there's only one player:

 ![Two videos are selected in both lists simultaneously](two-videos-select.png){width=700}

 A list can't keep track of which video is selected both inside itself, and inside a sibling list.
-The reason is that the selected video is not part of the _list_ state, but of the _application_ state.
-This means you need to _lift_ the state out of the individual components.
+The reason is that the selected video is part not of the _list_ state, but of the _application_ state.
+This means you need to _lift_ state out of the individual components.

 ### Lift state